Creating Multiple RSS Feeds from Webflow CMS Collections

 Published on

-Many websites publish different types of content in separate Webflow CMS collections.
-For example, a site might include blog posts, product updates, and tutorials.
+Many websites publish different types of content in separate Webflow CMS collections — such as blog posts, product updates, and tutorials.

-WebflowRSS allows you to generate multiple RSS feeds directly from Webflow CMS collections.
+WebflowRSS allows you to generate multiple RSS feeds directly from your Webflow CMS collections, so each content type can be distributed independently.

 A website might organize content like this: